Camping doesn’t always have to involve driving a far distance to pitch a tent.

 Sharbot Lake is located on two beautiful, clear lakes that offer great swimming, canoeing, boating and fishing

-For campers, a comfort station is located in Maple Grove Campground with flush toilets, showers, sinks and barrier-free access.
+For campers, a newly renovated comfort station is located in Maple Grove Campground with flush toilets, showers, sinks and barrier-free access.
 Laundry facilities are also located at the comfort station in Maple Grove Campground.

 If you’re looking for something to do at Sharbot Lake, follow the Discovery Trail along the ridge of land that divides Black Lake and Sharbot Lake.
 It’ll take you through stands of maple, oak and birch to see a dramatic change in topography.
 From the top of the ridge you can see a beautiful view of both lakes.

 Take in beautiful fall colours from Ferris’ spectacular lookout over Ranney Falls!

 The park is conveniently located in Northumberland County.
 This unspoiled region is full of great eateries, rich cultural experiences, entertainment, beaches, and great outdoor adventures.
 And that makes Ferris the perfect basecamp to explore all it all.

 The Bedrock Loop has electrical campsites available for RVs, and is just a short walk to the playground and day-use picnic areas.

 Three comfort stations are conveniently located in Ferris’ campgrounds.
 The comfort station in the Valleyview Loop features showers.

 A favourite with RVers, this small gem boasts many spacious campsites.